OCA/l10n-belgium/l10n_be_partner_identification/README.rst

 Belgium Partner Identification Numbers
 ======================================

-This addons extends *Partner Identification Numbers* to provide a number category for the 'Belgium national registration number'.
+This addons extends *Partner Identification Numbers* to provide a number category for the 'Belgium national registration number' and for the Belgium ID Card number.
 The category validate the number according the rules specific to the `Belgium national registration number <https://fr.wikipedia.org/wiki/Num%C3%A9ro_de_registre_national>`_.

 Installation